Zeyrian/fourpointo/README.md

 ## 🛠️ Dev Log — 16 May 2026

 - Built task completion with checkbox, undo button with red hover overlay, and live progress %
-- Added task detail popup — click any task to see full instructions in a modal
+- Added task detail popup.
+Click any task to see full instructions in a modal
 - Added docx support alongside PDF using python-docx
 - UX polish: loading state on form submit, form validation, blur modal background, sidebar card redesign, delete project with confirmation modal